nicolamahon/OralCareForTheElderly/README.md

 <b><i>NOTE:</i></b> As the content of this app has been written and provided to us by Dental Tech Group for the purposes of this project, this GitHub repository will be made private after this assignment has been graded.

-That's it, we hope you enjoy the app and perhaps find it a useful tool.
+That's it, we hope you enjoy the app and perhaps find it interesting.

 <b>CONTRIBUTORS</b><br>
 - Aaron Byrne (DT228)